Professor of Education

 Dow Jones Fellowship for Promising Journalism Teachers, 1988

 Articles and Book Chapters

-Abt-Perkins, D. (in press).
+Abt-Perkins, D. (2011).
 Looking for a little inspiration.
-In Cultural Relevant Pedagogy: Exploring and Negotiating Tensions edited by Lisa Scherff and Karen Spector for Rowman Press.
+In Culturally Relevant Pedagogy: Clashes and Confrontations, edited by Lisa Scherff and Karen Spector.
+Lanham, MD: Rowman & Littlefield.

 Pettengill, R., Abt-Perkins, D., Buckley, S. and Babock, K. (2010).
 Teaching difficult dramatic texts: A Collaborative Inquiry Using Dramaturgy.
 English Journal.